davepinch/pinchy.cc/content/topics/miscellanea/martial-law/brennancenter.org/martial-law-united-states-its-meaning-its-history-and-why-president-cant.md

 ---
 title: "Martial Law in the United States: Its Meaning, Its History, and Why the President Can’t Declare It (brennancenter.org)"
+➡️: >-
+  "The Luther decision makes clear that martial law exists as an emergency power that can be invoked in the United States, at least by state legislatures"
 author: "[Joseph Nunn](https://www.brennancenter.org/experts/joseph-nunn)"
 excerpt: >-
   The concept has never been well understood.
 What should be clear, however, is that the president lacks the authority to declare it.